Back to Course

 This political theory was first propounded by Professor A.V.
 Dicey, in the year 1885, in his book titled “Introduction to the Law of the Constitution.

-It can be simply be defined as a Fundamental principle that emphasizes the supremacy of law, equality before the law, and protection of fundamental human rights.
+It can simply be defined as a Fundamental principle that emphasizes the supremacy of law, equality before the law, and protection of fundamental human rights.

 Principles of Rule of Law:

-Among the principles of Rule of Law, three are basic or very essential.
+Among the principles of Rule of Law, three are basic or very essential:

 Responses